315,000 euros for a conference: incredible cachet for Boris Johnson in the USA - ExBulletin

 Britain’s former prime minister apparently knows how to sell himself despite political setbacks.

 Speech is silver, silence is gold: this proverb, also known in Great Britain, can hardly be applied to Boris Johnson.
 The former British Prime Minister received the equivalent of around 315,000 euros (about 311,000 francs) for a speech he gave in the United States in October.
-This is according to a publicly available register, updated on Thursday, in which British MPs must declare their income.
+That’s according to a publicly available register in which UK MPs must declare their income, which was updated on Thursday.

 According to this, Johnson received the equivalent of exactly 314,830 euros for a 30-minute speech and a subsequent 45-minute discussion before the Council of Insurance Agents in the city of Colorado Springs in the US state of Colorado.

-British newspapers had already reported on the well-paid speech in October, but they were talking at the time of a fee of around 144,000 euros (about 142,000 francs), less than half of what the former Premier minister actually perceived.
+British newspapers had already reported on the well-paid speech in October, but they spoke at the time of a fee of around 144,000 euros (about 142,000 francs), less than half of what the former Premier minister actually perceived.

 Johnson said in the log that he worked a total of 8.5 hours.
 This brings him to an hourly salary of 37,000 euros.
 He and two members of his team were also paid for travel and accommodation.
 Johnson gave the speech just over a month after stepping down as prime minister.